tesseract-ocr/tessdoc/ImproveQuality.md

 convert input.png -alpha off output.png
 ```

 Tesseract 4.00 removes the alpha channel with leptonica function [pixRemoveAlpha()](https://github.com/DanBloomberg/leptonica/blob/648a3be52b6a004df14671de7004416f9a3ce489/src/pixconv.c#L133): it removes the alpha component by blending it with a white background.
-In some case (e.g. OCR of [movie subtitles](https://github.com/tesseract-ocr/tesseract/issues/2048#issuecomment-438015376)) this can lead to problems, so users would need to remove the alpha channel (or pre-process the image by inverting image colors) by themself.
+In some cases (e.g. OCR of [movie subtitles](https://github.com/tesseract-ocr/tesseract/issues/2048#issuecomment-438015376)) this can lead to problems, so users would need to remove the alpha channel (or pre-process the image by inverting image colors) by themselves.

 ### Tools / Libraries